 Things to Do in San Antonio

 Denver may get all the attention, but Colorado Springs’ beautiful landscapes and dry climate make it a dream for outdoor enthusiasts.
-Colorado Springs is a great choice if you’re looking for a getaway where your family can reconnect with nature.
+This laid-back city is a great choice if you’re looking for a getaway where your family can reconnect with nature.

 Technically speaking, Grand Canyon Village isn’t a city, it’s actually a census-designated place at the South Rim of Grand Canyon National Park.
 (Grand Canyon Village is located in Coconino, Arizona.)
 The territory provides one of the best ways to see one of the seven wonders of the natural world.